Disney Channel Logo

 Disney Channel Logo 2002-2014

 The channel name is centered.
 It is black and looks almost the same as on the previous logos, although the font of the word “CHANNEL” has taken on new features.
-The letters have become more elegant due to the narrowing of some of the lines.
+The letters have become more elegant due to the narrowing of some lines.
 The typography uses FFGothic (2002-2007), Placard Bold Condensed, Helvetica Rounded, and the traditional Walt Disney Script.

 2010 – 2014